Dustylemny/ExtendedColorConfigMod/README.md

 SO FOR SIMPLICITY name your files as what the mod tries to find first

-else if you want to add your own custom name, make sure to type this format in one line
+else if you want to add your own custom name, formatexamples:
-//vvvvvvvv

-"SLUGCATNAME:BODYPART|FILENAME,BODYPART2|FILENAME2"

-SlugcatNAME and BODYPART must be case-sensitive. if there are no folder names, it defaults searching in illustration folders, if you want to search in a specific folder, use "FOLDERNAME/FILENAME"

-//for example vvvvv

-White:Body|FILENAMEHERE,Eyes|FILENAMEHERE2

-Yellow:Body|FOLDERNAME/FILENAME,Eyes|FOLDERNAME/SUBFOLDERNAME/FILENAME
+"SLUGCATNAME:BODYPART|FILENAME,BODYPART2|FOLDERNAME/FILENAME2"
+"SLUGCATNAME:BODYPART|FOLDERNAME/FOLDERNAME/FILENAME"
+SLUGCATNAME and BODYPART must be case-sensitive. (this custom names will not work as intended for a slugcat with bodyparts sharing the same name)